 A representative from a top cybersecurity blockchain solution that we spoke to, said that they are actively looking for banking clients to take on for their on-chain analytics products.
 The representative described the pain point of banks with crypto cards, citing that current payment rails do not allow bank to have full traceability for sources of funds.
 This would open up the bank to laundered funds exposure, given the existence of mixers in the market.

-A stable coin living on a closed public & permissioned blockchain as payment rails solves this problem albeit it would not be very decentralised nor interoperable with current Layer 1 blockchains.
+A stable coin living on a closed public and permissioned blockchain as payment rails solves this problem albeit it would not be very decentralised nor interoperable with current Layer 1 blockchains.
 For now, it remains as its own ecosystem for their own private and corporate clients.